khai88108/NFCrecordapp/README.md

 # NFC record Application
-A simple NFC parking record mobile application based on Android <br>
+A simple NFC reader for record parking location mobile application based on Android <br>

 # Function
 - Database can record username and password <br>